saral-gupta7/Clarity/README.md

 ### For Admins

 - **Admin Registration & Login:** Secure authentication for form creators.
+- **Session-Aware Routing:** If already logged in, admins are redirected to their dashboard from login/register/landing.
+If session expires, they're redirected to the home page.
 - **Dashboard:** View and manage all your forms and their responses.
 - **Form Creation:** Easily create new forms with customizable questions.
 - **Response Management:** View and analyze user submissions for each form.